SystemsApproach/tcpcc/algorithm.rst

 Karn/Partridge Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~

-After several years of use on the Internet, a rather obvious flaw was
+After several years, a rather obvious flaw was discovered in this
-discovered in this simple approach: An ACK does not really acknowledge
+simple approach: An ACK does not really acknowledge a transmission,
-a transmission, but rather, it acknowledges the receipt of data.
-In
+but rather, it acknowledges the receipt of data.
+In other words,
-other words, whenever a segment is retransmitted and then an ACK
+whenever a segment is retransmitted and then an ACK arrives at the
-arrives at the sender, it is impossible to determine if this ACK
+sender, it is impossible to determine if this ACK should be associated
-should be associated with the first or the second transmission of the
+with the first or the second transmission of the segment for the
-segment for the purpose of measuring the sample RTT.
+purpose of measuring the sample RTT.

 It is necessary to know which transmission to associate it with so as
 to compute an accurate ``SampleRTT``.
 As illustrated in